JailbreakPapa/ApetureUI/README.md

 Please contact us at: kura.studiosorg@gmail.com for more information on console platform support.

 # License

+Please look at: APERTUREUI_FREEAGREEMENT.txt for more information about Licensing.

 The PC/Mobile platforms will stay open-source under the MIT License.